orangeguppy/PoC-ComputerVision-Models/README.md

 # PoC ComputerVision Models
 ## Neural Style Transfer
+Style Transfer outputs can be viewed under the 'Demo Outputs' section.
 ### Model Architecture
 VGG-19 was used as a feature extractor, with pretrained weights from PyTorch.